01 Nov Whats Up – November 2023

 Sun and Moon

-The Moon will be at perigee (closest approach to the Earth) at a distance of 362 826 km on the 26th of November at 03h31.
-On the 14th of November at 08h40, the Moon will be at apogee (furthest from Earth) at a distance of 404 921 km.
+The Moon will be at perigee (closest approach to the Earth) at a distance of 369 818 km on the 21st of November at 23h01.
+On the 6th of November at 23h48, the Moon will be at apogee (furthest from Earth) at a distance of 404 569 km.

 Planetary and Other Events – Morning and Evening

-Several meteor showers are visible in November: the Orionids, the Southern and Northern Taurids, the Leonids and the alpha Monocerotids.
+Several meteor showers are visible in November: the Orionids, the Southern and Northern Taurids, the Leonids and the alpha-Monocerotids.
 The Orionids, which peaked in October, are active until the 7th of November.
-The Northern and Southern Taurids are active from the 1st of October until the 25th of November, with peak rates on the 12th (N) and 5th (S) of November respectively.
-The Leonids are active from the 12th to the 21st of November, peaking on the 17th of November.
-The alpha Monocerotids are active from the 15th to the 25th of November, peaking on the 21st.
+The Northern and Southern Taurids are active from the 20th of October until the 10th of December, and from the 20th of September to the 20th of November, respectively.
+Their peak rates occur on the 12th (N) and the 5th (S) of November.
+The Leonids are active from the 6th to the 30th of November, peaking on the 18th of November.
+The alpha-Monocerotids are active from the 15th to the 25th of November, peaking on the 22nd.

-To observe the alpha Monocerotids, look east north-east near the constellation of Monoceros for the alpha Monocerotids radiant (the area on the sky from which the meteors seem to originate from.
-The best time to view the alpha Monocerotids is from around 23h00 to 04h00.
+To observe the alpha-Monocerotids, look east north-east near the constellation of Monoceros for the alpha-Monocerotids radiant (area on the sky from which the meteors seem to originate from).
+The best time to view the alpha-Monocerotids is from around 23h00 to 04h00.
 They are very fast with some quite bright meteors.
-You should be able to see up to 5 streaks an hour during the peak on the night of the 21st/22nd.
+Less than 5 streaks an hour are expected during the peak on the night of the 21st/22nd.
 To view the Taurids, look towards the constellation Taurus for the radiant.
-The best time to view the showers is from 21h30 to 03h30 on the nights of the 5th/6th (Southern) and 12th/13th (Northern) November.
-They are slow moving meteor showers and at their peaks, around 5 meteors per hour are predicted.
+The best time to view the showers is from 21h30 to 03h30 on the nights of the 5th/6th (S) and 12th/13th (N) of November.
+They are slow moving meteor showers and at their peaks 5 (N) and 7 (S) meteors per hour are predicted.
 To view the Leonids, look north-east towards the constellation Leo for the Leonids radiant.
 The best time to view the Leonids shower is from around 03h00 to 04h00.
-Around 5-10 streaks per hour are expected at the peak of the shower on the night of the 17/18th of November.
+Around 10 streaks per hour are expected at the peak of the shower on the night of the 17th/18th of November.

 The Evening Sky Stars